 Vertebral body tethering uses hardware such as screws and cords that are implanted near the curved area of a spine with scoliosis.
 The cords are tightened, thereby purported to straighten the spine.
-The procedure requires only small incisions, and devices are available for pediatric and adult patients.1-5
+The procedure requires only small incisions.1-5